 One potential issue for a sustainability-focused investor is that JHancock Multimanager 2030 Lifetime Port doesn’t have an ESG-focused mandate.
-A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-Currently, the fund has 9.35% involvement in fossil fuels, which is higher than 6.95% for the average peer in its category.
+Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
+Currently, the fund has 13.0% involvement in fossil fuels, surpassing 9.7% for the average peer in its category.
 Companies are considered involved in fossil fuels if they derive some revenue from thermal coal, oil, and gas.

 JHancock Multimanager 2030 Lifetime Port has an asset-weighted Carbon Risk Score of 9.6, indicating that its companies have low exposure to carbon-related risks.
 These are risks associated with the transition to a low-carbon economy such as increased regulation, changing consumer preferences, technological advancements, and stranded assets.

 The fund has a modest level of exposure (7.63%) to companies with high or severe controversies.
 Companies with controversies are involved in incidents such as corruption, employee abuses, and that pose some degree of business risks to the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 In addition, they controversies can damage the reputation of both companies themselves and their shareholders.